almanahz/Study-Smart-BUK/README.md

 Study Smart BUK is a mobile application designed specifically for Bayero University Kano students.
 Created by Abdulqudus Abdulsalam, a medical student at BUK and a graduate of ALX software engineering, this app aims to enhance your learning experience by providing a comprehensive platform for testing knowledge on GSP and EEP courses.

-This app also serves as a campaign to support my friend, Abuzaid Salisu Hikima (WISDOM OF POLITICS), for SUG 2025.
+This app also serves as to support my friend, Abuzaid Salisu Hikima (WISDOM OF POLITICS), for SUG 2025.
 He played a vital role in gathering the questions used throughout the app.
 Together, we aim to create a valuable resource for students at Bayero University.

 ## Features